gchurch/ASP.NET-eShop/README.md

 The Angular app is deployed on Azure here: https://webangular20210218164157.azurewebsites.net/products

 The Angular app uses a back-end API created with ASP.NET Core MVC.
+The code for the Api is in the Api project.

 The application has the following API: